 Apart from that, what I love the most about Shazam is that you can even recognize songs that are playing on your smartphone.
 Shazam calls it “Pop Up Shazam” and it works on any app.
 This can be especially useful while browsing Instagram where you discover so many cool background music and songs.
 Lastly, if you have a low-powered device then go with Shazam Lite which is pretty lightweight and brings the same music recognition algorithm.

 SoundHound is another great song identifier app that works like a charm.
 One area where SoundHound is much better than Shazam is that you can even hum tunes to find a song.
-The app works very well, even if you’re only humming a part of the song you want to recognize.
+You can simply use the command “Hey Soundhound, what is that song?”
+The app works very well, and can tell you what song is this even if you’re humming a part of it.